securefederatedai/openfl/openfl-workspace/tf_3dunet_brats/README.md

 ```
 If `tree` is not installed, then run `sudo apt-get install tree` to install it (Ubuntu).

-3. In order for each collaborator to use separate slice of data, we split main folder into subfolders, one for each collaborator.
-Recall that in the real world, each collaborator will have it's own data and this split already exists.
+3. In order for each collaborator to use separate slice of data, we split main folder into subfolders, one for each collaborator. **NOTE:** In the real world each collaborator will have it's own data and this split already exists.
+We're splitting here to simulate a federation with different participants.

 ```bash
 #!/bin/bash